Paleontology in California

 Paleontology in California refers to paleontologist research occurring within or conducted by people from the U.S. state of California.
 California contains rocks of almost every age from the Precambrian to the Recent.
-Precambrian fossils are present but rare in California.

 During the early Paleozoic, California was covered by a warm shallow sea inhabited by marine invertebrates such as ammonites, brachiopods, corals, and trilobites.
 During the Carboniferous and Permian periods, swamps covered areas of the state no longer submerged by the sea.
 During the Mesozoic, California continued to comprise both marine and terrestrial habitats.
 Local marine life included ammonites, marine reptiles, and oysters.
 On land, dinosaurs roamed among cycads and conifers.

 During the Cenozoic, sea levels rose and fell over time, so the state was home to a variety of ancient environments including shallow seas, estuaries and dry land.
 The state would come to be home to creatures such as camels, three-toed horses, mastodonts, oreodonts, saber-toothed cats, ground sloths, and dire wolves.

 Local Native Americans devised myths to explain local fossils, many containing themes paralleling modern scientific discoveries.
 Local fossils came to the attention of formally trained scientists by the mid-19th century.
 Major finds include the Pleistocene mammal fossils of the La Brea tar pits.
-The Pleistocene saber-toothed cat Smilodon fatalis is the California state fossil.
+The Pleistocene saber-toothed cat Smilodon californicus is the California state fossil.

 Prehistory

 Precambrian fossils are present but rare in California.
 During the early Paleozoic, California was covered by a warm shallow sea inhabited by marine invertebrates such as ammonites, brachiopods, and corals.
 At least two different genera of trilobites lived in San Bernardino County during the Early Cambrian.
 By Mississippian times California was home to brachiopods and corals that would later silicify.
 Later, during the Carboniferous and Permian periods northern California had a variety of environments.
 Deep and shallow marine deposits as well as estuaries and swamps could be found in Butte and Shasta Counties during this interval.
 Later, during the Pennsylvanian, both the corals and brachiopods were still living in the state.

 California was a region of geologic upheaval during the Mesozoic, including both Mountain formation and volcanism.
 The Sierra Nevada began forming at this time.
 Mesozoic California included areas of both marine and terrestrial environments.
 The local seas were home to a variety of marine invertebrates and marine reptiles.
 The terrestrial flora included plants such as conifers, cycads, and ginkgoes.
 Radiolaria were widespread in California during the Jurassic.
 Some of the best fossilized specimens come from the Stow Lake area and Strawberry Hill in Golden Gate Park.
 During the Cretaceous invertebrates such as ammonites and pearl oysters lived in California.
 Both coiled and uncoiled ammonites were preserved in California's Late Cretaceous deposits.
 During the Late Campanian and Maastrichtian California was home to evolutionarily advanced mosasaurs including Plesiotylosaurus and Plotosaurus.
+Abundant elasmosaur fossils belonging to a few genera including Hydrotherosaurus, Aphrosaurus, Fresnosaurus, and Morenosaurus have been unearthed here too.
 On land, a variety of dinosaurs inhabited the state.
-Among them were the ankylosaur Aletopelta, and many duck-billed dinosaurs, most notably Augustynolophus,.
+Among them were the ankylosaur Aletopelta, and many duck-billed dinosaurs, most notably Augustynolophus.